JCM Farming: History and layout

-Press reports indicate the Oasis Ranch facility was built in 1999 on 24 acres and is surrounded by a 24-foot wall 14-feet thick.
+Press reports indicate the Oasis Ranch facility was built in 1999 on 24 acres and is surrounded by 24 foot, 4 ft thick walls.
 Other defenses include a partial moat, guard dogs, armed guards and video cameras.
 The compound includes two large buildings and a Moorish-style bell tower.
-The company describes the ranch as “an eighty-acre olive farm.”
+The company describes the ranch as "an eighty-acre olive farm."
 Other documents indicate the farm is in fact a "private event and meeting center" — "a respite for and marketed to state departments, foreign dignitaries, diplomats, Fortune 500 executives and their boards, ultra high net worth individuals and their families and celebrities."